tclaus/keytechkit/README.md

 ```

-Fields and Classes can be an array to specify more preciecly the results.
+Fields and Classes can be an array to specify more precisely the results.

 You can of course use a swift project.
 Ask me if you are interested in more samples in swift.